-Woofs, wags and a big welcome to The Dogvine, the London lifestyle blog for the urban dog!
+Woofs, wags and a big welcome to The Dogvine, the award-winning London lifestyle blog for the city dog!
 I’m Teresa and since 2015, together with my 2.5 Brazilian rescue dogs (more on that later), I’ve been on a mission to create a blog that is the go-to blog for the London dog.

 Why?
 Well, when I moved to London in 2012 with my dogs who I rescued from the streets of Rio, it took a long time to find out all the local dog knowledge such as what London Dog Events were on, dog-friendly things to do or where the dog-friendly cafes and restaurants were in London.
 Plus the information online was either not very comprehensive or simply didn’t have a local enough focus.
 I soon realised that the best source of all the local insider dog knowledge was often to be found in the park via a chance conversation with other dog owners as they passed a tip along on what I came to call the “Dogvine” and hence the online version of “The Dogvine” was born.
 I run The Dogvine in my spare time (outside of my full-time non dog related job) which means the blog is a result of a lot of hard work (and no more spare time), so I’m very pleased to say that The Dogvine has won several awards over the last few years:

 - Animal Star Awards Best Pet Blogger 2018

 - Vuelio Top 10 UK Pet Blogs of 2018